awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/marketplace-management-portal-user-access.md

 1. In the left navigation pane, choose **Dashboard**\.

-1. Near the top of the content pane, look for **IAM users sign\-in link:** and take note of the sign\-in link, which will have a format like this:
+1. Near the top of the content pane, find **IAM users sign\-in link:** and take note of the sign\-in link, which has a format like this:

    ```
     https://AWS_account_ID.signin.aws.amazon.com/console/
    ```
 **Note**
-If you want the URL for your sign\-in page to contain your company name \(or other friendly identifier\) instead of your AWS account ID, you can create an alias for your AWS account by choosing **Customize**\.
-For more information, go to [Your AWS Account ID and Its Alias](https://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html) in the *IAM User Guide*\.
+If you want the URL for your sign\-in page to contain your company name \(or other friendly identifier\) instead of your AWS account ID, you can create an alias for your account by choosing **Customize**\.
+For more information, see [Your AWS Account ID and Its Alias](https://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html) in the *IAM User Guide*\.

 1. Distribute this URL to the people at your company who can work with AWS Marketplace Management Portal, along with the user name and password that you created for each\.
-Instruct them to use your account's unique sign\-in URL to sign in before they access the AWS Marketplace Management Portal\.
+Instruct them to use your account's unique sign\-in URL to sign in before they access AWS Marketplace Management Portal\.

 ## Permissions Details for the AWS Marketplace Management Portal<a name="detailed-management-portal-permissions"></a>